Manager / Permissions

 No Manager

-If you don't want a manager, set the manager to an empty string or empty array.
+If you don't want a manager, set the manager to an empty string.
 Permission values don't matter when there's no manager:

 Manager Capabilities